A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsubsection{Datasets}

-We selected three datasets with distinct human characteristics that are challenging for models to mimic: IMDB \cite{IMDB}, XHS \cite{xhs}, and Shakespeare\footnote{https://hf.com/datasets/ayaan04/shakespeare-text}.
-IMDB and Shakespeare are English datasets, while XHS is in Chinese.
+We selected three datasets with distinct human characteristics that are challenging for models to mimic: IMDB \cite{IMDB}, XHS \cite{xhs}, and SHAKESPEARE\footnote{https://hf.com/datasets/ayaan04/shakespeare-text}.
+IMDB and SHAKESPEARE are English datasets, while XHS is in Chinese.
 IMDB and XHS represent popular online social platforms known for their informal, fragmented language, making them common scenarios for covert text communication.
-The Shakespeare dataset is used to simulate situations where stego text needs to match the sender's usual style.
+The SHAKESPEARE dataset is used to simulate situations where stego text needs to match the sender's usual style.
 These datasets, due to their informality and low knowledge intensity, are typically underrepresented in LLM pre-training.
-The corpus statistics are provided in the Appendix \ref{detail}.
-In the main experiment, we used the entire target domain for alignment and explored the effect of varying the amount of target domain data in subsequent analyses.
+The corpus statistics are provided in the supplementary material.
+In the main experiment, we used the entire target-domain corpus for alignment and explored the effect of varying the amount of target-domain data in subsequent analyses.